 If we want to favor the consumer nature of housing, one daring proposition is to reconsider its fiscal treatment when it’s traded as a form of investment.
 Indeed, if housing continues to be viewed as just another asset in a diversified portfolio, then it should be taxed as non-residential capital.
 This requires a form of fiscal neutrality based on a simple principle: different forms of investment should be subject to the same tax treatment.

-Reason 1 – Cultural values greatly differ between countries
+Reason One – Cultural values differ greatly between countries

-2. Revisiting the paradigm of social housing: the Vienna’s approach
+2. Revisiting the paradigm of social housing: Vienna’s approach

 Austria proposes an interesting solution where 25% of the country’s residential building stock is social-rented housing.
-While Austria’s real estate market very much resembles its German neighbor, with a 55.4% homeownership rate (the second lowest in Europe after Germany) and identical fiscal policies, its social-rented housing surpasses its German counterpart by 20 percentage points.
-And though Austria is not the country with the highest share of social housing (the Netherlands is at 32%), it has manage to maintain a lower homeownership rate compared to the Netherlands who is at 67%, and an even lower rate of private rental (16% in comparison to Germany’s 49%).
+While Austria’s real estate market very much resembles its German neighbour, with a 55.4% homeownership rate (the second lowest in Europe after Germany) and identical fiscal policies, its social-rented housing surpasses its German counterpart by 20 percentage points.
+Though Austria is not the country with the highest share of social housing (the Netherlands is at 32%), it has managed to maintain a lower home ownership rate than the Netherlands (67%), and an even lower rate of private rental (16% in comparison to Germany’s 49%).

 What is the state of social housing beyond Vienna?

-In cities like Berlin with a tradition of affordable rents and housing prices, rates are now surging while the development of social housing drops.
-More than 80% of apartments are rented in Berlin and rent prices have been rising by 120% since 2004.
-Tenant associations blame this on the overall reduction in social housing (15% of total housing stock in 1987 to 3% in 2015 (Kofner, 2017) and its progressive privatisation.
+In cities like Berlin with a tradition of affordable rents and housing prices, rates are now surging while the development of social housing is decreasing.
+More than 80% of apartments are rented in Berlin and rent prices have risen by 120% since 2004.
+Tenant associations blame this on the overall reduction in social housing (15% of total housing stock in 1987 to 3% in 2015 (Kofner, 2017)) and its progressive privatisation.

 In the UK, on the other hand, the introduction of the “Right to Buy”11A policy in the United Kingdom (with the exception of Scotland since 1 August 2016 and Wales from 26 Jan 2019) which gives secure tenants of councils and some housing associations the legal right to buy, at a large discount, the council house they are living in. policy, with the 1980 Housing Act, allowed tenants to purchase the council homes12A council house is a form of British public or social housing built by local authorities. in which they lived.
 However, this policy contributed to a drastic reduction in council homes (in other words, social housing).
 Profits gained by local authorities from homes sold13These home were sold largely below market value. were not reinvested in the construction of new social housing.
 This also led to greater social stratification since only wealthier tenants were able to purchase their homes.